tlevine/www.thomaslevine.com/content/!/data-science/index.md

 ---
+title: The mindset of data science
-title: I reluctantly define data science
+tweet_text: I reluctantly define data science
 ---
 I proclaim that "data science" isn't about specific tools or datasets or math; rather, it's a mindset.[^mindset]

 ## Motivation
+I normally find the phrase "data science" to be too meaningless to be worth using, but I recently needed to figure out what it meant.

 ### Why I resisted defining data science
 I've been resisting using and defining the term "data science".